mongodb-js/mongodb-prebuilt/README.md

 Works on Mac, Windows, Linux and Solaris OSes that MongoDB supports.

 The version numbers of this module DO NOT match the version number of the [offical MongoDB releases](https://www.mongodb.org/downloads#production).
-By default, latest production release will be selected. to request specific version of MongoDB release specify version like this:
+By default, latest production release will be selected.
+Different version is set via `mongodb-version`
+option:

 ```
-// package.json
-"mongodb-prebuilt": "4.0.1-mongodb.3.0.6"

-// command line
-npm install -g mongodb-prebuilt@4.0.1-mongodb.3.0.6
+npm install --mongodb-version=3.0.2 mongodb-prebuilt
 ```

 ## Programmatic usage